Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/scripts/datafactory/readme.txt

-In folder 'scripts_storage', there are four usql scripts.
+In folder 'scripts_blob', there are four usql scripts.
 These need to be uploaded to your storage account in container 'scripts'
 The AzCopy copy command provided in azCopy_command_scripts_toblob.txt will transfer these files to your storage container.

 Folder 'forphmdeploymentbyadf' contains the files that will eventually need to be in Data Lake Store.
 These will be two R scripts,  four csv files and eleven pretrained models.
 All these will be used by Data Factory pipeline.